NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 #auth       required    pam_listfile.so item=user sense=deny file=/etc/vsftpd/ftpusers onerr=succeed
 ```

-Other may need to use
+Other may need to use :

 ```
 pam_service_name=ftp
 ```

-Instead of
+Instead of:

 ```
 pam_service_name=vsftpd